SSG-DRD-IOT/lab-eis-configurations-overview/explore_IEdgeInsights.md

-# Explore Intel® Edge Insights Software
+# Build and Runtime Configuration Overview
 ## What is Intel® Edge Insights Software
 Industrial Edge Insights Software (EIS) from Intel is a reference implementation of an analytics pipeline.
 The pipeline is designed as a set of micro-services that the customer can deploy in different configurations.